dballard/markdown-bullet-journal/README.md

 go install github.com/dballard/markdown-bullet-journal/tree/master/mdbj-summary
 ```

-Pick a directory you want to use and run `mdbj-migreate` to generate a template to work from.
-Run it on successive days to 'migrate'.
-Run `mdbj-summary` to print a summary of done work to the console.
+Pick a directory you want to use and run `mdbj-migreate` to generate a template to work from in that directory.
+Run `mdbj-migrate` on succesive days and it will find the last dated file in the directory and 'migrate' it.
+Run `mdbj-summary` in the directory to print a summary of all done work to the console.

 ### Recommendations